 Access Bus 2014

-The 2014 Access Bus will once more work with schools in Middlesbrough, Stockton-on-Tees, Yarm, Thornaby, Hartlepool, Redcar, Marske-by-the-sea and Saltburn-by-the-sea.
+The 2015 Access Bus will once more work with Year 10 pupils at schools in Middlesbrough and the surrounding areas.
 Dates are not yet confirmed.
 The tour will be funded by King's College and King's College Students Union.
-Session allocation and liaison with schools is handled by one of the College Admissions and Schools Liaison Officers, Eleanor Thompson, who will also accompany the group during the week away.
-Eleanor will be in touch with schools in February 2014 to arrange sessions and can be contacted at .
+We will be in touch with schools in February 2015 to arrange sessions, and can be contacted at email@example.com.